 Banks Will Review All Cash Transactions

 Financial institutions go through all their channels when a suspicious deposit over $10,000 is made.
-A series of several smaller amounts that sum to a deposit of more than $10,000 is also treated as a large deposit.
+A series of several smaller amounts that add up to a deposit of more than $10,000 is also treated as a large deposit.
 Cash put into an account at a teller window or through an ATM can be linked and considered a structured deposit (more on that below).
 These are much more serious potential events than everyday banking activities, such as making a small cash deposit or ATM withdrawal.

 Banks Will Determine If You Are Structuring Deposits